CumulusNetworks/docs/content/cumulus-netq-45/NVLink4/NVLink4-fluentd.md

 ---
-title: NVLink4 Fluentd Reference
+title: Fluentd Reference
 author: NVIDIA
-weight: 1150
+weight: 1153
 toc: 3

 ---

 ## Enable Fluentd Streaming

-To enable Fluentd streaming from nvlink4 switches to your fluent collector, use the `nvos_api_handler` tool to configure streaming parameters.
+To enable Fluentd streaming from NVlink4 switches to your Fluent collector, use the `nvos_api_handler` tool to configure streaming parameters.
 The syntax for the command is below and can be reviewed on the command line with the `nvos_api_handler -h` command:

 ```
 $ ./nvos_api_handler -h